stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 Before progressing any further there are several issues with the existing code:

-* Particles that are destroyed by a collision are removed using `removeAll` which is extremely inefficient for this scenario, especially for large numbers of particles.
+* Destroyed particles are removed using `removeAll` which is extremely inefficient for this scenario, especially for large numbers of particles.

 * The time and elapsed parameters have to be passed around the various methods and lambdas, making the code somewhat messy.